saisudheerp/Aps_portfolio/README.md

 ### 2. Appointment Scheduling

 This functionality is to efficiently manage appointment scheduling to optimize healthcare provider availability and patient convenience.
 Traditional methods may lead to inefficient scheduling and patient wait times.
-The best approach would be using the Min-Heap data structure, which allows for efficient retrieval and insertion of appointments based on priority, such as urgency or patient condition severity.
-Time Complexity is O(n*logn) and space complexity is O(n).
-Here is my code for [Min-Heap implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/min_heap.cpp)[2].
+The best approach would be using the Min-Heap data structure, which allows for efficient retrieval and insertion of appointments based on priority, such as urgency or patient condition severity. **Time Complexity** is O(n*logn) and **space complexity** is O(n).
+Here is my code for **[Min-Heap implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/min_heap.cpp)**[2].

 ![Appointment Scheduling](images/appointment_scheduling.png)

 *This image represents the Available Appointments [8]*
 ### 3. Patient Record Management

 This use case is used for managing and retrieving patient records efficiently.
 This ensures that healthcare providers have access to accurate and up-to-date patient data, which is essential for delivering quality care.
 Linear search would be too slow.
-The best approach would be using a Binary Search Tree (BST) for efficient insertion, deletion, and search operations.
-Time Complexity and Space complexity are O(n).
-Here is my code for [BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).
+The best approach would be using a Binary Search Tree (BST) for efficient insertion, deletion, and search operations. **Time Complexity** and **Space complexity** are O(n).
+Here is my code for **[BST implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c)**.

 ![patient record management](images/patient%20record%20management.jpg)
 *This image represents the Patient Record [13]*

 ### 4. Prescription Management

 This functionality ensures that healthcare providers can access accurate prescription information quickly, improving patient care.
 Searching through a list is too slow.
-The best approach would be using Hash Tables, which offer an average O(1) time complexity for lookups.
-Space complexity is O(n).
-Here is my code for [Hash Table implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/hashing.cpp)[3].
+The best approach would be using Hash Tables, which offer an average O(1) **time complexity** for lookups. **Space complexity is O(n)**.
+Here is my code for **[Hash Table implementation](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/hashing.cpp)**[3].

 ![Prescription Management](images/prescription%20management%202.jpg)
 *This image represents the Prescription Management[15]*

 ### 5. Emergency Response System

 This functionality is for providing quick access to emergency services based on location.
-The best approach would be using Dijkstra's Algorithm, which finds the shortest path in weighted graphs.
-Time Complexity is O(n^2) and space complexity is O(n).
-Here is my code for [Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c).
+The best approach would be using Dijkstra's Algorithm, which finds the shortest path in weighted graphs. **Time Complexity** is O(n^2) and **space complexity** is O(n).
+Here is my code for **[Dijkstra's Algorithm](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/dijkstras.c)**.

 ### 6. Medicine Availability

 For checking the availability of medicines in various pharmacies, a linear search is impractical.
-The best approach would be using Breadth-First Search (BFS) to explore all nearby pharmacies systematically.
-Time Complexity and Space complexity are O(n).
-Here is my code for [BFS](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c).
+The best approach would be using Breadth-First Search (BFS) to explore all nearby pharmacies systematically. **Time Complexity** and **Space complexity** are O(n).
+Here is my code for **[BFS](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/bst.c)**.
 ![Prescription Management](images/prescription%20management.png)
 *This image represents the Medicine Availability From Medplus[14]*

 ### 7. Patient Queue Management

-For managing patient queues in clinics, a first-come-first-served approach may be inefficient because some patients should be treated based on emergencies.
-The best approach would be using a Priority Queue to handle patients based on urgency.
-Time Complexity is O(n) and Space complexity is O(1).
-Here is my code for [Priority Queue](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/priority_q.c).
+A first-come-first-served approach may be inefficient for managing patient queues in clinics because some patients should be treated based on emergencies.
+The best approach would be using a Priority Queue to handle patients based on urgency. **Time Complexity** is O(n) and **Space complexity** is O(1).
+Here is my code for **[Priority Queue](https://github.com/saisudheerp/Aps_portfolio/blob/main/Codes/priority_q.c)**.

 ![Patient Queue management](images/queue%20management.png)
 *This image represents the Patient Queue Management[16]*